fabric8io/docker-maven-plugin/doc/intro.md

-So, final words: Enjoy this plugin, and please use the [issue tracker](https://github.com/rhuss/docker-maven-plugin/issues) for anything what hurts or when you have a wish list.
+So, final words: Enjoy this plugin, and please use the [issue tracker](https://github.com/rhuss/docker-maven-plugin/issues) for anything what hurts, or when you have a wish list.
 I'm quite committed to this plugin and have quite some plans.
-Please stay tuned ...
+Please stay tuned...